 Aliens: A Comic Book Adventure

-Similar story with Aliens.
-The aliens in the comic universe are about as common as soap scum in your shower.
+Aliens comics just happen to be a great example.
+Forget the mystery of the films – Aliens in the comic universe are about as common as soap scum in your shower.
 Entire Marine battalions exist with the purpose of shooting apart bugs the moment the next backwater colony’s transmitter drops.
-Character backstories are based on horrific alien encounters, and when you put a shipful of people with such individual histories together, it’s about as powerful as watching them trade stories about going to the store.
-It’s a far cry from Ripley trying to convince people simply that the aliens exist.
-In the new universe, if you were to mention to someone that aliens stowed away on your ship and attacked your crew, their response would be “Oh?
+Every character seems to have their own horrific Alien encounter backstory.
+It’s a far cry from Ripley trying to convince authorities simply that the Aliens exist.
+In the comic universe, if you were to tell someone that aliens stowed away on your ship and killed your crew, their response would be “Oh?
 How many did you frag?”

-Defanged, castrated, put on exhibit; call the franchise what you will (and all of those have been done to aliens in these comic tales; all in the name of science, of course!) but don’t go into this game expecting horror and suspense in line with the films.
+So don’t go into this game expecting horror and suspense in line with the films.
 Aliens: A Comic Book Adventure is actually an acting sequel to Dark Horse’s Aliens: Labyrinth.
 Somewhat similar to Jurassic Park for the Sega CD, you’re coming in after the events of that story; seeing the aftermath and somewhat extending the plot.
 This isn’t without some sacrifices.
 The events of Labyrinth have now been moved from a space station to the surface of a planet, the base’s layout changes, portions of the story are rewritten, but the essential backstory and characters (Crespi, Church) are left untouched.
-Of course, you’re coming in after the events of the comic, so you won’t actually meet them.
-In fact, the best action has already happened, and Labyrinth readers will already know the super-secret reveal.
+Of course, the best action has already happened, and Labyrinth readers will already know the super-secret reveal.
 It’s a little pointless when you think about it, and you’d probably be better off coming into this game cold.
-But at least here, unlike the comic, every other line won’t be prefaced with “Colonel Doctor.”

-The game itself tries to give dual nods to the first Alien and the comic book universe, and manages well enough.
 You’re the commander of the USS Sheridan; a small, four-man frigate whose standard mission is never really explained.
 You’re re-routed from cryosleep to answer a distress beacon at a distant mining colony.
-You play as a troubled ex-Colonial Marine named Hericksen (that’s “HAIR-EK-SEN,” not Heinreksen – though the hat-tip to Bishop’s actor is obvious).
-Your past isn’t particularly clear, except for a story you tell about watching aliens rip apart your squad, and a pathetic need to ask everyone how they feel you’re doing as a commander.
+You play as a troubled ex-Colonial Marine named Hericksen (that’s “HAIR-EK-SEN,” not Heinreksen).
+Your past isn’t particularly clear, except for a story you mention about watching Aliens rip apart your squad, and a pathetic need to ask everyone how they feel you’re doing as a commander.
 You can also vary your responses between the two extremes of compassionate and meathead, though you’re ultimately still restricted to a very narrow character in the few areas where characterization even applies.

-Graphically, it’s fairly gorgeous, and they manage to get the atmosphere and lighting right.
+Graphically, it’s fairly gorgeous, and Cryo’s team manage to get the atmosphere and lighting right.
 You’ll see it in Nostromo-esque hallways of pipes and shadows, or in labs that match the lived-in tech of the second film.
 Rooms are still images of 3D computer renders.
 You get transition cutscenes early on, but these start to drop off and leave you with a slideshow as the game progresses.
 Characters are hand-drawn 2D art inside the world, and while they don’t really match, they don’t look jarringly out of place either.
+The exception is your team, who walk around the base inside 3D mech suits for reasons unexplained.

 Sound deserves some praise, with quality MIDI tunes coming out of the SoundBlaster.
 Instruments sound as they should, the design goes in a different direction than the movies did, but still sounds appropriate.
 There’s an astounding number of songs too, across at least three in-game soundtracks (8-10 tracks each) you can collect and play at in-game CD players.
 The only issue is that these music CDs take up character inventory.
 I haven’t been able to figure out how to drop them (if you even can), and they became three slots I would have liked to had back toward the end of the game.
 One sour note: as you might expect, dialogue is fully voiced.
 And as you might expect, the acting is not even worth discussing.

-Now if you’ve peeked at the score, then you’ll know it’s all downhill from here.
+You can see from the score that it’s all downhill from here.
 A “comic book adventure” is a fine idea, but this story, expanding poorly on an old four-issue stand-alone comic, feels forced and pointless.
 Following close behind is no shortage of bugs and questionable design.
 First is the issue of time limits.
 You will always be timed, with a new crisis appearing as you progress.
 Taking too long to explore (which, in my opinion, is pretty crucial to an adventure game) results in death by cutscene.
 If you take just a minute or two longer than you should to land the ship, it will be caked by asteroids.
-Toward the end, take too long exploring a new section of the base and the planet will literally blow up.
+Take too long exploring a new section of the base and the planet will literally explode.
 You will inevitably die along the way and have to use the knowledge you’ve gained to do it all again, but faster.

 The interface is a little off as well.
 In terms of control, it’s fairly simple as you navigate entirely with the mouse.
 No keyboard key has any use here.
 You roll a cursor over the screen, and text will appear if you can interact with an area (such as “look” or “turn right”).
 The right mouse will bring up a dialogue to quit the game.
 In your status screen, left clicking selects items and right clicking drags them onto other characters.
 Each member of the party has only eight item slots, so you will need to do some inventory management throughout the game.